 It's no secret white chocolate and raspberry just go together.
 They're a match made in heaven.
 Adding a coat of dark chocolate to adds even more sweet flavor to this simple snack.
-It's the perfect treat for any weeknight, girl's night or Valentine's Day.
-Not to mention you're adding a few antioxidants to your diet while enjoying this treat!
+It's the perfect treat for any weeknight, girl's night, or Valentine's Day.
+Make a batch of these with chewy red velvet cookies for a romantic dessert board.

 - Fresh raspberries: I recommend fresh raspberries because they're plump and juicy!